| Stage 4- Royal Cornwall Polytechnic Lord Byron said of Falmouth "the Claret is good and Quakers

 manufacturing, living conditions of miners, fisherman - a lot of

 them are kept here in the library where records go back to 1833.
+The desire to implement these ideas was the driving force behind

 the founding of the society, which played a prominent role in the